-Opponents argue that extending martial law is unconstitutional because it is an “extreme measure” that can only be imposed when an actual rebellion against the government exists.
-They say the move could be a prelude for Duterte to declare martial law throughout the Philippines.
+Opponents argued that extending martial law in the south is unconstitutional because it’s an “extreme measure” that can only be imposed when actual rebellions against the government exist.
+They expressed fears that such a move can be a prelude for Duterte to declare martial law throughout the Philippines.

-Filipinos remain hypersensitive to threats to democracy and civil liberties after they ousted dictator Ferdinand Marcos in a 1986 “people power” revolt that became a harbinger of change in authoritarian regimes worldwide.
-Marcos declared martial law in the Philippines in 1972 in a period marked by massive human rights abuses.
+Filipinos remain hypersensitive to threats to democracy and civil liberties more than three decades after they ousted dictator Ferdinand Marcos in a 1986 “people power” revolt that became a harbinger of change in authoritarian regimes worldwide.

-Concerns over Duterte’s martial law have been sparked in part by his perceived authoritarian bent and the killings of thousands of suspects in a crackdown on illegal drugs that he launched after taking office in 2016.
+Concerns over Duterte’s martial law have been sparked in part by his perceived authoritarian bent and the killings of thousands of suspects under a brutal crackdown against illegal drugs that he launched after taking office last year that has alarmed Western governments and human rights groups.